 However, l perceive echoes that span the gulf of years; and that is important.
 Circumstances carry you away on a whistle stop tour of life experience.
 Yet if some things stay with you, one can bet those very things have a bearing on the truth of your inner being - an answer to the disquiet; a Secret Treasure to be understood.

 Lucky then, to have a collection of transparencies in (until recently) a forgotten archive.
 Artists are fortunate.
-They may weave a biography throughout their work which may become a form of Rosetta Stone.
-A tablet, that once decoded reveals a unique narrative of one's life.
+They may weave a biography throughout their work which may become a form of Rosetta stone.
+A tablet, that once decoded reveals a unique narrative on one's life.
 Soon I can catalogue this journey.
 Work unseen for 25 years can deservedly hang on my website.

 Of course since these works are all sold or given away, one can, provided the transparencies are good enough, commission prints.